 Whether tomorrow will be a better day depends on what you do right before bed.
 Do you watch Game of Thrones?
 Binge-watch Netflix?
 Or Think about the rude behavior of your ex whom you have met accidentally while stockpiling snacks before the lockdown?

 People with direction and purpose in life not only have fixed morning rituals but nighttime rituals as well.
 It helps them function efficiently instead of behaving in a clumsy way and messing up with daily goals and work schedules.

 Science confirms that having a bedtime routine besides enough sleep is healthy for both kids and adults.
 It comes with numerous mental and physical health benefits like high energy level, good mood, lower stress, anxiety, decrease in cardiovascular risks, and other health issues.

-1. Finish a ritual
+1. Finish A Ritual

 Actress and Goop founder Gwyneth Paltrow, take an Epsom salt bath every night to wind down.
 When it comes to this ritual Oprah Winfrey is a bathing professional.
 She has different bubble baths, salts, oils, and beads.
 She also meditates before going to bed.
 Joel Gascoigne, the Buffer CEO walks every evening right before bed.
 Hollywood actress Jennifer Lawrence prays every night and feels strange if she doesn’t.

-So simple and cost-effective rituals to quiet your mind.
+So simple and cost-effective bedtime rituals to quiet your mind.
 Isn’t it?
 Something everyone can do to rest, relax, sleep well, and energize themselves for the next day.

-2. Connect with family
+2. Connect With Family